graphql/graphql.github.io/site/learn/Learn-Execution.md

 }
 ```

-Even if doing this is a possibility, tryy to avoid relying to much on it as it increase the coupling of your API.
+Even if doing this is a possibility, try to avoid relying to much on it as it increase the coupling of your API.

 ## Producing the result